naominzd/Heuristic-Evaluation-DH-150/README.md

 ### First Website - Sociology Undergraduate Association website

-Information about the website and organization:
+Information About the Website and the Organization:

 - http://bruinsua.weebly.com/